tstdin/jorm-master/README.md

 ## Notes

-This setup with runners as SystemD units allows restarting the manager without having a downtime.
+This setup with runners as SystemD units allows restarting the master without having a downtime.
 The master will detect the runners on startup and continue with normal operations.
-This can be usefull on jorm_manager updates, or adjustments of the values in the config file.
+This can be usefull on jorm_master updates, or adjustments of the values in the config file.

-| If the number of runners is decreased, it is users responsibility to stop the remaining runners over the limit.
+| If the number of runners is decreased, it is users responsibility to stop the remaining runners over the limit. (`systemctl stop jorm_runner@N.service`).

+With the current implementation, the master shouldn't allow any adversarial forks (running multiple runners as a leader during time of any event).
+However, this guarantee brings a few limitations:
+ - During the epoch's rollover all but one runners will be stopped.
+ - Without known leader's events only one runner will be used (implies slow cold start).
+ - If an event approaches, all bootstrapping runners are stopped.